-Now that you've found out that your husband is cheating, you probably feel lost and alone.
-However, there are things that you can do to work on your unhealthy marriage.
-There are many reasons as to why your husband could be cheating.
-Perhaps his emotional needs are not being met.
-It's important to find out why your husband is cheating and if he is willing to stop so that you can work on healing the marriage.
+So your husband is cheating.
+You probably feel lost, confused and furious, but there are things that you can do to work on your unhealthy marriage.
+First, though, take care of yourself and your own needs.
+Then you can focus on figuring out why your husband is cheating and if he is willing to stop so that you can work on repairing your relationship.

 Approach your husband.
 It’s important to let a little time pass before you decide what you would like to do about the situation.
-If you act right after finding out, you are more likely to act out of anger or desperation, which will only push your mate farther away.
+If you act right after finding out, you are more likely to act out of anger or desperation, which will only push your mate further away.
 Find out how he feels about the situation.
-It’s possible that the two of you will have varying alternatives as to what you would like to do about the infidelity.
-Try to talk as calmly as possible, as high running emotions can cause anger, desperation, or even guilt, which can affect your communication.
+It’s possible that the two of you will have differing ideas as to what you would like to do about the infidelity.
+Try to talk as calmly as possible.

 Start seeing a relationship counselor.
 A counselor can help you to work through your fears and anger.
 Your counselor will also be able to counsel the two of you as a pair and separately.
 Perhaps your husband isn’t sure why he cheated, and the counselor may be able to uncover some of these issues.
 By making this commitment together, you are showing that you are both willing to work on your individual problems which could be adding to your problems as a couple.